 - Don’t overlook the smaller organisations that may not have the finance to advertise but have the right attitude to diversity.
 Widen your search to include regional organisations as well as the larger, national employers.

 The key to self-marketing is the same regardless of your ethnic background – you need to demonstrate your individual range of skills and qualifications to their maximum potential.
-It’s a good idea to think of the assets that you have, such as your ability to relate well to a range of clients from multi-cultural backgrounds and perhaps some additional language skills.
+It’s a good idea to think of the assets that you might have, such as your ability to relate well to a range of clients from multi-cultural backgrounds and perhaps some additional language skills.

 You’re not required by law to disclose your ethnic background at either application or interview stages and so it remains a personal choice.
-Some students from black and minority ethnic (BME) backgrounds are concerned about how to market their skills so that they're viewed without discrimination.
+Some students from black and minority ethnic (BAME) backgrounds are concerned about how to market their skills so that they're viewed without discrimination.
 They may be reluctant to disclose information that may be an indicator of their ethnicity, such as presidency of a particular society or involvement in a religious activity.
 But it’s crucial to remember that these experiences can be presented in a positive way, by bringing out the skills that were involved such as leadership and organisation.
 Don't underestimate the transferable skills gained from extracurricular activities/voluntary work and how positively these are viewed by employers.

 Key points for your CV and covering letter

 - Consider what your selling points are and what makes you stand out from the crowd.
 What are you particularly proud of?
-Many students from BME backgrounds involve themselves in community, religious and voluntary activities which can demonstrate commitment and motivation.
+Many students from BAME backgrounds involve themselves in community, religious and voluntary activities which can demonstrate commitment and motivation.

 - If you speak other languages, be sure to emphasise this on your CV, particularly if you're applying to a global company as this will definitely be to your advantage.